Thoughts about religion.

 Christianity was the most intolerant religion of all times.
 The problem begins unfortunately with Jesus, who sent all those to hell, who didn’t want to acknowledge him as son of god.
 What would he likely have done to these „stubborn unbelievers,“ if he would have had real, earthly power?

 Jesus: Even if one doesn’t subscribe to the childish belief all the miracles, that Jesus is supposed to have worked, Jesus was, nevertheless, a charismatic personality.
 No other human with such a short life-span managed to attract so many supporters.
-A great deal of this can however be attributed to the unchristian methods of his followers who set out to christianize the world.
+A great deal of this can however be attributed to the unchristian methods and lies of his followers who set out to christianize the world.
 I don’t believe that anybody is or will ever be a „son of god.“ It was in fashion about the year zero in history to pretend to be a son of god.
 (Augustus was adored as son of the Apollo; Alexander the Great named himself son of Zeus; the Japanese emperors pretend to be the sons of the sun-goddess…)

 I believe that many people would have liked to be a „son of god“ because it lies in the nature of strong people to want to be more than they appear.
 They want to enhance there authority that way.
 And I can imagine that ordinary people tend to believe such unreasonable things, because they wish to have a god they can worship.
 It is easier to worship the son of a god than a normal human being.
 If one considers that there have been people throughout history who had not only been the „son of god,“ but gods themselves (the pharos of ancient Egypt; some Roman emperors; the god-kings of the orient), being a son of a god does actually not count for much.
 Everywhere where Buddha walked, lotus blossoms presumably have grown.
 It is a typically human trait to embellish the stature of an admired individual by attributing nonsensical but wondrous things to him.
 One can find it in every religion.
 There is hardly anything that goes beyond people’s capacity to believe.